Michael Berkery #16, Garden City running back, left, gets congratulated...

 Fourth snap of the next possession: Manhasset fumbled the ball away at its own 31.
 Garden City turned it into a 14-point lead with just 3:55 gone.

-Michael Berkery ran the ball in for both those touchdowns.
-The senior left during last year’s Nassau II title game in an ambulance.
-This was a better day for him and another championship day for the Trojans, only this time in Nassau III.
+Michael Berkery ran the ball in for both touchdowns.
+The senior left last year’s Nassau II title game in an ambulance.
+This was a better day for him and another championship day for the Trojans, but this time it was in Nassau III.

-He was on his way to a 15-carry, 207-yard, six-TD afternoon and top-seeded, undefeated Garden City was off and running toward a 49-14 victory over No. 3 Manhasset Saturday at Hofstra’s Shuart Stadium.
+Berkery scored six touchdowns and rushed for 207 yards on 15 carries as top-seeded, undefeated Garden City earned a 49-14 victory over No. 3 Manhasset on Saturday at Hofstra’s Shuart Stadium.

 “It means everything,” Berkery said.
 “This is what we want.
 We want to be county champions, dominate in our Nassau County.
 And that’s what we did this year.”

-So make it 53 straight wins and a wondrous 108-3 under coach Dave Ettinger’s rule.
-And make it nine straight county crowns.
-Garden City came off an Island-record eight straight conference titles as a Nassau II team.
+So make it 53 straight wins and a wondrous 108-3 record under coach Dave Ettinger.
+Make it nine straight county crowns, too.
+Garden City came off a Long Island-record eight straight county titles as a Nassau II team.

 “They just come to work every day,” Ettinger said of this edition.
 “Their preparation has been outstanding.”

-They also seem to handle any pressure to keep the winning and championship streaks alive without a problem.
+They also seem to have no problem handling any pressure to keep the winning and championship streaks alive.

 “I think it’s something that we’re used to,” junior guard/defensive tackle Zach Olson said.
 “The whole team is really dialed in.
 We’re really ready to keep this going, and I think we’re going to win next weekend.”

-It will be 11-0 Garden City against 11-0 Suffolk champ Sayville for Long Island’s Class III championship, tentatively scheduled for noon next Saturday at Stony Brook.
+It will be 11-0 Garden City against 11-0 Suffolk champion Sayville in the Long Island Class III championship game, tentatively scheduled for noon next Saturday at Stony Brook.

 “Obviously, an unbelievable program, a lot of success,” Ettinger said of Sayville.
 “We haven’t seen much of them in the past, not playing in their conference.
 But when you think of Long Island football and you think of Suffolk County football, Sayville is one of the first programs that comes to mind.”

-Ettinger said it came to his mind during the week that Berkery got hurt in the championship game here against Carey a year ago.
+Ettinger said it came to his mind during the week that Berkery got hurt in the championship game against Carey a year ago.
 He didn’t make it through the third quarter after fracturing his right ankle on a run.
-He underwent surgery and could only watch the Trojans claim a third straight Long Island title.
+He underwent surgery and could only watch as the Trojans claimed a third straight Long Island title.

 “I got a little nervous [against Manhasset] because my leg was caught up in a tackle, so I thought it was going to repeat,” Berkery said.
 “But thank God I was healthy and thank God I’m going to the LIC.”

-Manhasset quarterback Kyle Melkonian and running back Atif Heathington couldn’t connect cleanly on a pitch on the first play from scrimmage of the day.
-Berkery recovered, and It took him one play to go those six yards.
+Manhasset quarterback Kyle Melkonian and running back Atif Heathington couldn’t connect cleanly on a pitch on the first play from scrimmage.
+Berkery recovered, and it took him one play to go those six yards.

 “It wasn’t the way we wanted to start the game,” Manhasset coach Jay Iaquinta said.
 “You’ve got to play your ‘A’ game and we just didn’t do that today.”

-After Olson recovered a Melkonian fumble on the next possession, Berkery ultimately ran it in from the 2.
+After Olson recovered Melkonian’s fumble on the next possession, Berkery ran it in from the 2.

 “I think it’s really important in games to set the tone and we really did that in the first quarter, and that really led to a big blowout, I think,” Olson said.